 We have been able to capture a small snapshot of the characteristics of the young people with whom we work through post-visit feedback forms.
-Most of these have been completed by students from our London link regions.
-In an increase from last year, around 30.2% of students who attended a Year 10 visit day, and 22% of those on a Year 12 visit day, have been eligible for Free School Meals and 30.2% and 47% (respectively) are First Generation to Higher Education.
-7% of students attending our events have been in Local Authority Care.
-36% (Year 10) and 27% (Year 12) of attendees identify as White British; 21% (Year 10) and 12% (Year 12) as Black African; and 24% (Year 10) and 31% (Year 12) as having an Asian background.
-Of all visitors to St Anne's this last year, 11% were from POLAR quintiles 1 and 2, and 36% from ACORM categories 4 and 5.
+Most of these have been completed by students from our London link regions, who more typically attend visits in person to the college.
+25% of young people were eligible for Free School Meals, 28% were First Generation to Higher Education, and 2% have been in Local Authority Care.
+This year students in POLAR Quintiles 1 and 2 and ACORN 4 and 5 comprised 17.7% and 44.2% of our visitors respectively.
+This is an increase from 11% and 37% last year.
+25% of attendees identified as White British, 17% as Black African and 10% as British Indian.
 This is a small snapshot of the students we have worked with in the past year, however it gives an indication of our ongoing commitment to working with groups currently under-represented at the University of Oxford.